McAllister-NOAA/REVAMP/README.md

 * `-s`: Sample metadata file, as above
 * `-o`: Folder used for all pipeline outputs and organization
 * `-f`: Percentage cut off for assigning low abundance taxa to zzOther
-* `-n`: **OPTIONAL** Toggle for filering "NA" assignments from phyloseq figures.
+* `-n`: **OPTIONAL** Toggle for filtering "NA" assignments from phyloseq figures.
 * `-t`: **OPTIONAL** Toggle for providing a file of taxa of interest for additional figure generation.
 * `-c`: **OPTIONAL;REQUIRED if `-t` is provided** Taxonomic level of the taxa provided in `-t`.
 * `-m`: **OPTIONAL** Creates a merged result folder where NCBI Eukaryote taxa assignments are applied from the SILVAngs export file when SILVA assignments are to "Mitochondria" or "Chloroplast".
 * `-d`: **OPTIONAL** If read files were clustered with CD-HIT before supplying them to SILVAngs, provide that clustr file here to inflate read counts for clusters.

 ### mergeBLASTandSILVAngs_ASV2Taxonomy.pl
 Allows for merging of two independent runs of the pipeline, one with regular REVAMP with BLASTn-based taxonomic assignments and one using SILVAngs taxonomic assignments (with `-e` in the main pipeline).
-In this case, SILVAngs Bacterial/Archaeal assignments are prioitized (originally developed and more accurate for these lineages), while Eukaryotic assignments are prioritized from the BLASTn-based approach (yields more specific assignments than SILVAngs).
+In this case, SILVAngs Bacterial/Archaeal assignments are prioritized (originally developed and more accurate for these lineages), while Eukaryotic assignments are prioritized from the BLASTn-based approach (yields more specific assignments than SILVAngs).
 Runs must be on identical ASVs, which can be accomplished by running first the default pipeline, then copying the outdirectory and modifying `progress.txt` to start after the DADA2 checkpoint with `-e` flagged.
 This script effectively is the same as the `taxonomyscriptFinished=TRUE` checkpoint in `progress.txt`, and the pipeline run in the merged directory can be continued from the main REVAMP pipeline after running it.

 #### Arguments
 ```
--a = ASV counts table (make sure there is text in the upperleft)
+-a = ASV counts table (make sure there is text in the upper left)
 -b = ASV taxonomy table from BLAST run
 -s = ASV taxonomy table from SILVAngs run
 -n = Allin Output basename